Everyone loves a great deal.

-And, no, we’re not just talking about accessories you throw on to look good (like necklaces, earrings, rings, etc.).
+And, no, we’re not just talking about the accessories you throw on to look good (like necklaces, earrings, and rings).

-We’re talking about accessories that fit well with the main product you’re selling!
+We’re talking about accessories that go with the main product you sell.

-For example, let’s say you’re selling personalized diaries and you want to kick your profit margins up a bit, but you’re not sure how to do it.
-The easiest solution would be to find an item that coincides to the diary.
+For example, let’s say you’re selling personalized diaries and you want to kick your profit margins up a bit.
+The easiest solution would be to find an item that coincides with the diary.

 In this case, you can bundle pens with your diaries to make them look more appealing.
 Plus, customers will need a pen (or pencil) to fill in their diary.
-Why shouldn’t you take advantage and offer it to them?
+Why shouldn’t you also offer it to them?

 The pens, in this case, act as an important accessory item.
-You’ve now created a deal that is near impossible to pass up.
+You’ve now created a bundle that makes sense for the customer.

-By now, you know the best bundles are the most simple and natural ones.
+By now you know the best bundles are the ones that feel most natural.

 Restaurants, for example, often upsell meals without us catching on, like the classic, "Would you like to supersize that?"

-Not only does this increases the restaurant's average order value, it also brings satisfaction to customers.
+Not only does this increase the restaurant's average order value, it also brings satisfaction to customers.
 These bundles make customers feel like they get more value for their money.
-(Remember customer value perception?
+(Remember, customer value perception?
 Yay, psychology!)